BlueStar03/bluestar03.github.io/chronicle-destiny/lyndis-chronicle.md

 - **Additional**: If Lyndi checks Mr. Kendri's chart before speaking to him, he will initiate the conversation.
 Lyndi may also wake up the other patient, but he will be annoyed.

-- **Impact on Lannet**:
+> #### Impact on Lannet
+>

-  - **Increase Frustration**: Each bed on Lyndi's side that Lannet has to complete.
+>  - **Increase Frustration**: Each bed on Lyndi's side that Lannet has to complete.
 If the conversation with Mr. Kendri takes too long and Lannet has to interrupt it.
 If Lyndi wakes up the sleeping patient.
+>

-  - **Decrease Frustration**: If Lyndi doesn't trigger the struggle state.
+>  - **Decrease Frustration**: If Lyndi doesn't trigger the struggle state.
+>

-  - **Increase Respect**: Not triggering struggle state.
+>  - **Increase Respect**: Not triggering struggle state.
 Having a conversation with Mr. Kendri beyond the minimum "How are you feeling" without taking too long for Lannet to interrupt it.
 Talking to Mr. Kendri before checking his chart

 [TOP▲](#toc)